Lamby777/PETS-G/pets-lib/sop/plot.md

 ### The Apple

 - Ethan sees a flock of sheep in the distance, and runs towards them.
 The sheep say to each other that there's this "Apple of True Happiness" in the nearby forest.
 The apple will magically alter reality to make you happier, as long as it detects legitimate discontentment.
-Later on, Mira says you'd need a perfect sense of smell to find it.
+Later on, Mira says you'd need a perfect sense of smell to find it, and that she would look for it for years if she truly believed it was real.
 Ethan wishes for this apple to take away all his troubles.
 - Frosty Lostlass comes back and says she's found a forest which smells really nice, and that she's off to take a walk in it.
 - Ethan wants to go to the apple, but Siva says her feeling is guiding her to the Great Melpine Basin.
 Terra says the feeling has gotten them in nothing but trouble, and leaves to go to the studio.
 Ethan trusts Siva's feeling, so together they go trekking to the basin.
 - At the end, they find Porky behind a rock, playfully rolling in the mud.
 He joins the team.